digi-ron/AU-Falcon-SPUD-Project/Body/WheelTyres/WheelTyres.md

 1. remove the desired wheel
     <!--TODO add a photo-->
 1. pull the dust cover from the exposed area
-    > NOTE: There may be rust holding the cover to the rotor, but no more than moderate force should be needed to get it free. ***DO NOT*** use prying tools as this may damage the brakes
+    > NOTE: There may be rust holding the cover to the rotor, but ***DO NOT*** use prying tools if the steel cover is on the rotor as this may damage the brakes

+    > NOTE: Some earlier mags came with plastic covers instead, which aren't as likely to cause issues but are harder to remove.
+A chisel can be used to snap one edge of the plastic cover, and the rest of the cover can be removed with moderate force.
+Note this will render them useless after the fact, and there is no known way to get them off consistently in one piece due to age and adhesives used
     <!--TODO add a photo-->
 1. reinstall the wheel, noting:
     - before you install the wheel, now may be a good time to clean behind the wheel unobstructed